soil-initiative/gc/proposals/gc/Overview.md

 * structures are contiguous, dense chunks of memory
 * field accesses are single-indirection loads and stores
 * allocation is fast
-* references should be boxable whenever possible in the high-level language
+* references should be packable whenever possible in the high-level language
 * allows ahead-of-time compilation and code caching